HNC in Electrical and Electronic Engineering (Pearson)

 Electronics is very broadly divided into analogue and digital applications.
 The final section of the unit introduces the fundamentals of these, using simple applications.
 Thus, under analogue electronics, the amplifier and its characteristics are introduced.
 Under digital electronics, voltages are applied as logic values, and simple circuits made from logic gates are considered.

-On successful completion of this unit learners will have a good and wide-ranging grasp of the underlying principles of electrical and electronic circuits and devices, and will be able to proceed with confidence to further study.
+On successful completion of this unit students will have a good and wide-ranging grasp of the underlying principles of electrical and electronic circuits and devices, and will be able to proceed with confidence to further study.

 If you only want to study this unit or up to four units for Continuous Professional Development purposes, you can do this with Pearson's accredited programme HN Flex.